AG-Boerries/MIRACUM-Pipe/README.md

 We thank

-* The Molecular Tumor Board Freburg Team
+* The Molecular Tumor Board Freiburg Team
 * The MIRACUM consortium
 * The German Ministry of Education and Research (BMBF) for funding
 * The developers from Control-FREEC for the code on CNV significance